 Pianist with a passionate playing, Thierry Montpetit is known for his prodigious technique which allows him to navigate the great monuments of the piano litterature with ease.

 An accomplished performer, he is invited to give recitals in Canada as well as abroad.
 In 2022, he was invited to give two recitals for peace in Ukraine in New York City for which he received a Certificate of Merit of the New York State Assembly.

-Thierry is an active performer, having played in Canada, the USA, Japan and France.
-He has also had success in competitions, twice being a finalist in international competitions in Tokyo and New York City, and having won awards in several others, including the First Prize at the 2019 Festival de musique du Royaume, the Jean-Paul Sévilla prize for the best performance of Fauré Nocturnes at the Prix d’Europe 2017, and various other prizes at the Canadian Music Competition, the Festival de musique classique du Bas-Richelieu as well as the Concours de musique de Montréal.
+Thierry Montpetit has had success in numerous national and international competitions.
+He was a finalist at the Tokyo Piano Open (Tokyo) and at the George Gershwin International Piano Competition (New York City), where he also received an Honorable Mention.
+He has also won numerous prizes in national competitions, including the First Prize at the Festival de musique du Royaume in 2019, the Jean-Paul Sévilla prize for the best interpretation of Fauré Nocturnes at the 2017 Prix d’Europe, and other prizes at the Canadian Music Competition, the Festival de musique classique du Bas-Richelieu and the Concours de musique de Montréal.